project-sunbird/sunbird-quml-player/README.md

-# :diamond_shape_with_a_dot_inside: Quml player library for Sunbird platform!
+# :diamond_shape_with_a_dot_inside: QuML-player library for Sunbird platform!
-Contains Quml player library components powered by angular.
+Contains QuML player library components powered by angular.
 These components are designed to be used in sunbird consumption platforms *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability hence reducing the redundant development effort significantly.

 # :bookmark_tabs: Getting Started...
 For help getting started with a new Angular app, check out the [Angular CLI](https://angular.io/tutorial/toh-pt0).